nikolaveselinov/nikolaveselinov.github.io/content/photography/_index.md

     content:
       title: Photography
       text: |
-        A collection of photographs capturing moments and landscapes.
+        A collection of drone photographs capturing some of my favourite moments and landscapes.

         ![Photo](/uploads/photos/DJI_0563.JPG)
 ---